 - Education & trainings

 - Online events & webinars

 Polls are great for breaking the ice and setting the tone for what’s coming up.
 They’re your best bet if the setup you’re in doesn’t allow for personal interaction.

-What’s even more important, you will involve your audience right from the very beginning and send out a clear message by picking the best icebreaker question – this is not going to be yet another boring meeting/event!
+What’s even more important is that you will involve your audience right from the very beginning and send out a clear message by picking the best icebreaker question – this is not going to be yet another boring meeting/event!

 #1: Using one word, what’s your state of mind right now?

 #3: What are you most grateful for?

 #4: Which industry figure inspires you?

 #6: What one thing would you take along with you to a desert island?